nickbarrow/secretsanta/README.md

 # secretsanta
-A little Secret Santa webapp I made for some friends.
+A little Secret Santa webapp I made for myself and mis amigos.

 # How to use: